Gila Gamliel: Early life and education

-Gamliel was born in Gedera, Israel.
+Gamliel was born in Gedera.
 Her father Yosef Gameliel was born to a Yemenite Jewish family, and her mother Aliza was born to a Libyan Jewish family.
 Both her parents immigrated to Israel.
-Gamliel studied at the Ben-Gurion University of the Negev, where she was awarded a BA in Middle Eastern history and philosophy, and an MA in philosophy.
-During her time as a student, she was elected chairwoman of the university's student union.
+After leaving school she did her national service in the Israel Defense Forces.
+She subsequently studied at the Ben-Gurion University of the Negev, where she was awarded a BA degree in Middle Eastern history and philosophy, and an MA degree in philosophy.
+During her time as a student she was elected chairwoman of the university's student union.
 She was controversially re-elected to the post after her boyfriend, Sagiv Assulin, had removed members who opposed Gamliel's candidacy from the association's steering council.
-She also served as the first woman chair of the National Students' Association, and later obtained a Bachelor of Laws at the Ono Academic College and a Master of Laws at the Bar-Ilan University.
+She also served as the first woman chair of the National Union of Israeli Students, and later obtained a Bachelor of Laws at the Ono Academic College and a Master of Laws at the Bar-Ilan University.